-Motorcyclists frequently suffer back or spine injuries in collisions with other drivers because they lack surrounding protection.
+Additionally, common motorcycle injuries happen when motorcyclists frequently suffer back or spine injuries in collisions with other drivers because they lack surrounding protection.
 Spinal injuries vary in severity from mild strains to fractures and even paralysis.

 The liver, spleen, and other organs are frequently damaged in motorbike accidents.
 Internal bleeding is another possibility and requires immediate attention.
 When immediate medical attention is avoided, the injured biker may suffer significant or even deadly effects as a result of their injury.

 Road rash, a medical term for severe skin burns brought on by the skin being scraped over the ground at high speed, is a common injury suffered by motorcyclists who are thrown from their bikes or slide on the ground after a collision.
 Road rash injuries can develop an infection or cause other major medical issues if they are not properly managed.